Jeremy-Neville/Weka-LGBM/README.md

     4294 8539 |    b = anomaly

 # The New CatBoost Prototype
 Since I was able to figure out to effectively create the prototype for LGBM, I began working on updating the prototype for CatBoost.
-This led to me to create an updated pyscript which was able to provide me some results that would be deemed beneficial in ensuring that we can provide specific parameters that can provide us better results.
+This led to me to create an updated py script which was able to provide me some results that would be deemed beneficial in ensuring that we can provide specific parameters that can provide us better results.

 ## The update within the CatBoost PyScript
 As displayed below, the only change made within the code was the additional parameters that were included within the declaration of the CatBoost Classifier.
-Utiliing the CatBoost prototype code provided, the only change you need to do is replace your previous declaration of CB to the one displayed in the line of code below.
+Utilizing the CatBoost prototype code provided, the only change you need to do is replace your previous declaration of CB with the one displayed in the line of code below.
 ```
 CB = catboost.CatBoostClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
 ```
 ## The parameters I utilized within Weka for CatBoost
 Within weka, I placed the following values as the arguments that would be passed when I ran my newly revised CatBoost Pyscript ProtoType.
-I began searching as to what values will be accepted as default parameters to be utilized when running the pyscript.
+I began searching as to what values will be accepted as default parameters to be utilized when running the py script.

 ```
 num_leaves=31;learning_rate=0.03;n_estimators=1000
 ```
-It would be recommended to decrease the vlaue of n_estimators to around 10-20 to ensure the model is truly efficient.
+It would be recommended to decrease the value of n_estimators to around 10-20 to ensure the model is truly efficient.

 ## Running the CatBoost Pyscript within Weka
 ![CatBoost_argument](https://user-images.githubusercontent.com/49813790/124760273-9226ae00-defe-11eb-9bda-169530dfb0ae.PNG)

 To ensure that the updated CatBoost Pyscript works with arguments, it is important to run it within Weka.
 As displayed above I would recommend setting num_leaves=31, learning_rate=0.03 and n_estimators=20.
-Shown above is how exactly you should see your pyscript before running it within Weka throuhg a 10 fold cross validation.
+Shown above is how exactly you should see your py script before running it within Weka through a 10 fold cross-validation.

 ## The Results From The Updated CatBoost Pyscript ProtoType